Connor-GH/lang/README.md

 progress so far:

+code parser works:

+- ~135000 lines parsed per second (gcc/gdc)

-- code parser works - ~12000 lines parsed per second
+- ~188000 lines parsed per second (ldc2/clang LTO)

+# incompatabilities

+- Dmd and clang are not supported in tandem.
+- DEBUG=true for ldc/clang does not work right now due to some flags messing with linking.

 WIP/needs work:
 - driver parsing - WIP